-As a midwife with a special interest in Gestational Diabetes, one of my biggest bugbears is the early discussion around having a balanced diet during pregnancy – or should i say the lack of early discussion!
-Simply stating ‘you need a balanced diet’ is just not enough, yet i found this is mainly the extent of discussion women had with either their Midwife or GP.
-Then of course you get to 28 weeks (or thereabouts) and have a glucose tolerance test, results come back high – it’s not easy to undo, not easy to un-diagnose but could this be different with more information/education?
+As a midwife with a specialism in GDM (Gestational Diabetes), one of my biggest bugbears is the early discussion around having a balanced diet during pregnancy – or should I say the lack of early discussion!
+Simply stating ‘you need a balanced diet’ is just not enough, yet I found this is mainly the extent of discussion women had with either their Midwife or GP.
+Then, of course, you get to 28 weeks (or thereabouts) and have a glucose tolerance test, results come back high – it’s not easy to undo and not easy to be un-diagnosed but could this be different with more information/education?
 The answer in a lot of cases is simply yes!!

 The most common phrase i hear following a diagnosis is ‘I’ve cut out/down on all the sugary stuff in my diet’….’Well that’s great, but what about carbohydrates, what changes have you made?’ would be my reply and more often than not a puzzled face would be looking back at me.
 It’s always at that point my heart would sink.
 If only they had remembered that Carbohydrates turn into glucose, if only they had been told to think about their portion sizes, if only they had been shown a visual of a ‘healthy plate’ right from the start of their pregnancy.